San Antonio Half Marathon – December 7, 2014

 Now we all know that the corrals are more like “guidelines”, and all that really matters is the time when the chip on your shoe crosses the starting mats.
-But the setup for the race was “skinny” to say the least…when we came up from Commerce Street, we hit corral 8 or 9, so we had to wade north through tons or runners and watchers.
+But the setup for this running of the San Antonio Half Marathon was “skinny” to say the least…when we came up from Commerce Street, we hit corral 8 or 9, so we had to wade north through tons or runners and watchers.
 This took a while, longer than it should have – there was limited walking space on the side of the corrals, and a lot of that was taken over by poorly placed trash cans.

 Some gent at the start, not a runner, was running beside me holding a large video camera and “interviewing” me….I have no idea who he was…could have just been a guy who like to jog holding a large camera.

 In an earlier post, I discussed (and over thought) my race strategy.
 In the end, I listened to my big brother (there’s a first time for everything), and “trusted my training.”
 During the tempo runs, I’d trained to maintain a cadence of 180 steps per minute.
 Before changing my stride to accommodate a bit of knee arthritis, I ran with long strides, with much fewer steps per minute.
 I’d used a metronome program for my iPhone to help me keep pace during the tempo runs.
 Though I thought it might drive me slightly more bonkers, I had the metronome pinging in the background through the entire race…and, in the last few miles, it certainly was a big reminder to keep on pace.